 Adverse effects vary depending on the type of CCB given.
 For instance, constipation, edema and tachycardia are more common among patients taking DHPs, whereas fatigue and unwarranted arrhythmias occur more frequently with those taking non-DHPs.
 Other minor side effects include:

 CCBs are known to reach toxic levels in the blood when taken with grapefruit.
-Toxicity is also demonstrated when administered with other antihypertensive agents such as β-blockers and ACE-inhibitors.
+Toxicity is also demonstrated when administered with other antihypertensive agents such as β-blockers.

 |Calcium channel blockers (dihydropyridines)||Calcium channel blockers (non-dihydropyridines)|

 |Directly affects Ca channels on the blood vessels||Directly affects Ca channels on the blood vessels and in the heart|

 || Side effects: